Commanche Run

-Commanche Run (1981–2005) was a British Thoroughbred racehorse.
-He was a versatile top-class colt who won a number of Group One races at from one and a quarter to one and three-quarter miles in the 1980s.
+Commanche Run (1981– March 2005) was a British Thoroughbred racehorse and sire.
+He was a versatile top-class colt who won a number of Group One races at from one and a quarter to one and three-quarter miles in the 1980s, including the 1984 St Leger.

 Background

 Bred in England, he was out of the mare, Volley.
 His sire was Run the Gantlet, an American multiple Grade I winner and successful sire.
 He was purchased and raced by Ivan Allan, an owner and preeminent trainer in Asian horse racing for many years.
 He was trained at Bedford House Stables in Newmarket, Suffolk by Luca Cumani.